aporeto-inc/trireme-lib/README.md

 # PolicyResolver Implementation

-A couple of Helpers are provided as part of the configurator packages that loads all of Trireme’s modules with the most common settings:
+A couple of Helpers are provided as part of the `configurator` packages that loads all of Trireme’s modules with the most common settings:

-`NewPSKTriremeWithDockerMonitor` loads Trireme with the default Docker Monitor.
+* `NewPSKTriremeWithDockerMonitor` loads Trireme with the default Docker Monitor.
 A PreSharedKey is used for remote node signature verification.

-`NewPKITriremeWithDockerMonitor` loads Trireme with the default Docker Monitor.
+* `NewPKITriremeWithDockerMonitor` loads Trireme with the default Docker Monitor.
 ECDSA is used for signatures.
 In this case, a publicKeyAdder interface is returned.
 This interface is used to populate the certificates of the remote nodes.

+In parameter to the helper of your choice, you need to give your own `PolicyResolver` interface implementation

 * `ResolvePolicy(context string, runtimeInfo policy.RuntimeReader) (*policy.PUPolicy, error)` is called by Trireme in order to Resolve policies for specific ProcessingUnit runtimes that was just created.